 On average 1.55 children per woman

-In 2019, 62.862 births were registered to women residing in the Flemish Region.
+In 2020 62.798 births were registered to women residing in the Flemish Region.
 This is more than 10% less than in the peak year of 2010.
-These figures concern the number of births within the legally resident population in the Flemish Region.
+It concerns the number of births within the legally resident population.

-The decrease in the number of births between 2010 and 2019 is reflected in a decrease in the total fertility rate (TFR).
-The TFR is a comprehensive measure of fertility in a demographic sense, which indicates how many children a woman would have on average if the respective fertility rate per age would apply at every age in her fertile period (from 15 to 49 years of age) .
+The decrease in the number of births between 2010 and 2020 is reflected in a decrease in the total fertility rate (TFR).
+TFR is a comprehensive measure of fertility in a demographic sense, which indicates how many children a woman would have on average if the respective fertility rate per age (from 15 to 49 years of age) would apply.

-Mothers average age 30.7 years at birth of child
+Mothers on average 30.4 years at birth of child

-Between 2010 and 2019, the fertility rate of women between the ages of 20 and 30 decreased, while it increased slightly after the age of 35.
-The average age of women at birth of a child therefore rose with 1 year: from 29.7 years in 2010 to 30.7 years in 2019.
+Between 2010 and 2020, the fertility rate of women between the ages of 20 and 30 decreased, while the rate increased slightly among those of 35 years and older.
+The average age of women at birth of a child therefore rose from 29.7 years in 2010 to 30.4 years in 2020.

 Higher fertility among women with foreign nationality

-Women with a foreign nationality have on average one child more than women with the Belgian nationality.
-The total fertility rate in 2019 was 2.46 for foreign women and 1.42 for Belgian women.
+Women with a foreign nationality have on average almost 1 child more than women with the Belgian nationality.
+The total fertility rate in 2020 was 2.32 for foreign women and 1.43 for Belgian women.

-A further breakdown shows that the total fertility is higher in both women with an EU nationality and women with a nationality from outside the EU.
-Particularly women with a nationality from a country outside the EU have a high overall fertility level.
+A further breakdown shows that the total fertility is higher for women with an EU nationality and for those with a nationality from outside the EU.
+In particular, women with a nationality from outside the EU have a fairly high overall fertility level.

-Compared to 2010, the total fertility rate in 2019 decreased particularly for Belgian women: from an average of 1.72 to 1.42 children per woman.
-The latter number is below the threshold of 1.5, which corresponds to "very low period total fertility" (Zeman et al., 2018).
+Compared to 2010, the total fertility rate among Belgian women fell sharply in 2020: from an average of 1.72 to 1.43 children per woman.
+The latter number is below the threshold of 1.5, which corresponds to very low period total fertility.

-The total fertility rate for the 2018-2019 period varied between the 22 districts of the Flemish Region, with values ranging from 1.45 to 1.78.
+The total fertility rate for the 2019-2020 period varies between the 22 districts of the Flemish Region, with values ranging from 1.43 to 1.73.

-The lowest value was observed in the district of Leuven (1.45).
-The districts of Bruges, Ghent, Dendermonde, Hasselt and Tongeren also showed very low TFR-values (less than 1.50).
+The lowest value belongs to the district of Leuven (1.43).
+Also the districts of Bruges, Hasselt and Ghent show very low values (less than 1.45).

 Fertility in Flanders slightly above EU average

-The total fertility rate for the usually resident population of the Flemish Region was on average 1.61 children per woman in 2018.
-The value is more or less the same for the Walloon Region (1.60).
-The value is higher for the Brussels-Capital Region (1.77).
+The total fertility rate for the usually resident population of the Flemish Region was on average 1.57 children per woman in 2019.
+The value was slightly higher in the Walloon Region (1.61) and a bit higher in the Brussels-Capital Region (1.70).

 Total fertility rate (TFR): sum of the fertility rate per age for all fertile ages (generally from 15 to 49 years of age).
 The result can be understood as the number of children a woman would have in her fertile life (from 15 to 49 years of age) if at every age she were subject to the fertility rate of the given year.